$0 Nunavut Homeschool Quick-Start Checklist

 Step Four: Wait for DEA Approval

-If a DEA refuses to process your application at all, or claims that home education is not permitted in your community, cite Section 21 of the Education Act directly.
+If a DEA refuses to process your application at all, or claims that home education is not permitted in your community, cite Sections 21, 22, and 23 of the Education Act directly.
 The right to provide a home schooling program is established in territorial law.
-You can escalate to your RSO or contact the Department of Education directly if a DEA is acting in bad faith.
+You can contact your RSO or the Department of Education to clarify the process.

 Step Five: Keep Your Child Registered at the Local School

 This is counterintuitive but required: your child must remain officially registered with the local community school even while homeschooling.
 They do not attend classes, but the registration does not end.
-The local school principal is legally designated to assist the DEA in supervising your program — which is why the bi-annual portfolio review meetings happen at the school.
+The local school principal is legally designated to assist the DEA in supervising your program — which is why twice-yearly portfolio review meetings with the principal are part of the arrangement.

-Once your EPP is approved, you are eligible for up to $1,000 per academic year in expense reimbursements under the Government of Nunavut's Operational Directive on Homeschooling Reimbursements.
+Approved and registered families may receive post-purchase reimbursement of up to CAD $1,000 per academic year after submitting valid receipts to the DEA under the Government of Nunavut's Operational Directive on Homeschooling Reimbursements.

 Eligible expenses include:

-Ineligible expenses include furniture, backpacks, protective wear, Royal Conservatory of Music examination fees, animal husbandry resources, and hunting or weapons equipment.
+Ineligible expenses include furniture, storage containers, backpacks, protective wear, uniforms or costumes, Royal Conservatory of Music examination fees, animal husbandry resources, and weapons or hunting equipment.

 The critical rule: you can only claim reimbursement for items that are listed in your approved EPP.
-If you buy something that does not appear in your plan, the DEA will not reimburse it.
+If you buy something that does not appear in your plan, ask the DEA before claiming it; reimbursement depends on the DEA's review of its alignment with the approved EPP.
 Build your full shopping list before you write your EPP, include every item you intend to purchase, then submit the EPP and keep receipts as you buy.
-Submit your receipts to the DEA at the end of the year, or at whatever interval your DEA requests.
+Submit your receipts to the DEA at the interval it requests.

-For families ordering physical curriculum through the annual summer sealift — the only cost-effective shipping option for heavy materials — finalize your order list in early spring to meet sealift cut-off dates.
+For families ordering physical curriculum through the annual summer sealift, coordinate your order list by early spring for summer sailing.
 The sealift runs from approximately July to October depending on your community's latitude and ice conditions.
-Missing the window forces you onto air freight, which can cost more per shipment than the entire reimbursement budget.
+Missing the window forces you onto air freight, which can double or triple the cost of heavy materials; confirm the DEA's treatment of shipping costs before ordering.

 What Registration Looks Like in the Second Year